Skip to main content

 Rendering Example

-• template label: sanitized: this:needs--sanitizing!
+• original label: sanitized: this:needs--sanitizing!

 • rendered label: sanitized: this-needs-sanitizing

-Usage of template labels
+Usage of Label Templates

 info

-• as selectors for Cluster Provisioning
+• to add selectors to pick up hosts for Cluster Provisioning

-• as template for custom Machine Names
+• to define a custom template for the Machine Names

 Hardware data for the Elemental catalog